 Price: $150 Per Person

-Check back in the summer for our 21-22 schedule!!
+Check back in summer 2021 for next year’s dates!

 - Top Long Sleeve Synthetic: medium to expedition weight long underwear Guide Pick: Mountain Hardwear Butterman 1/2 zip

 - Soft Shell or Fleece Jacket Guide Pick: Mountain Hardwear 32 Degree Jacket

 - Shell Jacket with hood.
 Guide Pick: Mountain Hardwear Cloudseeker Jacket